DarkMatterOregon/dark-matter-static-web/src/markdown/home.md

 ## WHO WE ARE

-Eugene’s premier C# & .Net development consultancy.
+Eugene’s premier C# Web, Mobile, and cloud development consultancy.
 Our founders bring more than 30 years of collective experience in building .NET infrastructure.
 We’ve worked with industry leaders, state & local governments as well as private enterprise large and small.
-Founded in 2016 to fill a gap in regional Microsoft platform knowledge.
-We’re growing, drawing additional .NET developers into our sphere of influence.
+Founded in 2016 to fill a gap in regional C# knowledge, we've expanded to more web and mobile using React and pulled more developers into our sphere of influence.

 ## WHAT WE DO

 We build diverse teams fitted to the specific needs of your project.
-Our developers have deep MS platforms knowledge (see Legacy below)  as well as the next versions of the languages and platforms.
-We stay up to date on trends so we can give clear and concise direction.
-We use this stuff every day.
+Our developers have deep platforms knowledge in C# and .Net to support your existing systems as well as embracing the latest trends in mobile and cloud computing for your next adventure.
+We employ local oregon developers and enjoy the quality of live in Eugene, Oregon.

-## WHY C# & .NET?
+## Open Tools and Open Leadership

-It’s a great time to be developing in .NET.
-All the code you’ve invested in over the years can live on new platforms as part of Microsoft’s adoption of Open Source with the .Net Foundation.
-C# is a powerful and concise language that runs on everything from mobile on iOS and Android, to the PC with UWP, to the web and cloud with .NET Core.
-There is so much excitement around C# and .NET it’s like a new renaissance for the platform.
+It’s a great time to be developing in open source.
+We are agile practitioners and use open tools and open leadership to impliment your project.
+Beyond our consultancy, we are civicially enguaged with local open projects and provide leadership as Mozilla Open Leaders.
+We use those same tools on your project, making sure it's easy to collaborate and add contributors.
+It all starts with a conversation, so we'd love to hear from you.